Vietnam.vn - Nền tảng quảng bá Việt Nam

 Dr. Le Quoc Phuong: It must be reaffirmed once again that the export result of 9 million tons, earning 5.8 billion USD, an increase of 10.6% in volume but an increase of 23% in value of rice exports is very impressive.
 The average export price of rice in 2024 will also increase by 16.7% compared to 2023.
 This is an extremely impressive breakthrough after 35 years since Vietnam began exporting rice.

-Besides, I hope the Ministry of Agriculture and Rural Development and localities will speed up the implementation of the Project of 1 million hectares of high-quality, low-emission rice cultivation to have a sustainable supply of high-quality rice.
+Besides, I hope that the Ministry of Agriculture and Rural Development and localities will speed up the implementation of the Project of 1 million hectares of high-quality, low-emission rice cultivation to have a sustainable and high-quality rice supply.

 Thank you!

-In 2024, Vietnamese rice was exported to about 150 countries and territories.
-The largest import markets were the Philippines, Indonesia, Malaysia, Ivory Coast, Ghana...; in which, the Philippines continued to be the largest rice import market of Vietnam and Vietnam was also the leading rice supplier of this country.
+By 2024, Vietnamese rice will have been exported to about 150 countries and territories.
+The largest import markets are the Philippines, Indonesia, Malaysia, Ivory Coast, Ghana...; in which, the Philippines continues to be the largest rice import market of Vietnam and Vietnam is also the leading rice supplier of this country.

 Source: https://congthuong.vn/nghi-dinh-012025nd-cp-ky-vong-nang-cao-hieu-qua-xuat-khau-gao-369010.html